Montenegro: Geography

 Internationally, Montenegro borders Serbia, Bosnia and Herzegovina, Kosovo, Albania and Croatia.
 It lies between latitudes 41° and 44°N, and longitudes 18° and 21°E.

+Montenegro has many national parks, making it important for its biodiversity.
+The national parks include: the Durmitor National Park (1952), having an area of 390 km2, is also a massif.
+Located in the Dinaric Alps, the Belgrade–Bar railway crosses the mountains in it; the Biogradska Gora National Park (1952), spans to 54 km2, being as well a forest, the park was recognised as one of the UNESCO World Network of Biosphere Reserves; the Lovćen National Park (1952) is located in southwestern Montenegro, it is the inspiration behind the names of Montenegro and Crna Gora, the area is 64 km2; the Lake Skadar National Park (1983) is a big lake lying on the Albania-Montenegro border, the national park measure approximately 400 km2; the Prokletije National Park (2009) is a mountain range including the second tallest mountain of Montenegro, the park have an area of 166 km2.

 Montenegro is a member of the International Commission for the Protection of the Danube River, as more than 2000 km2 of the country's territory lie within the Danube catchment area.

 Biodiversity

 The diversity of the geological base, landscape, climate, and soil, and the position of Montenegro on the Balkan Peninsula and Adriatic Sea, created the conditions for high biological diversity, putting Montenegro among the "hot-spots" of European and world biodiversity.
 The number of species per area unit index in Montenegro is 0.837, the highest in any European country.

-Biological estimates suggest that over 1,200 species of freshwater algae, 300 species of marine algae, 589 species of moss, 7,000-8,000 species of vascular plants, 2,000 species of fungi, 16,000-20,000 species of insects, 407 species of marine fish, 56 species of reptile, 333 species of regularly visiting birds and a high species diversity of mammals are found in Montenegro.
+Biological estimates suggest that over 1,200 species of freshwater algae, 300 species of marine algae, 589 species of moss, 7,000–8,000 species of vascular plants, 2,000 species of fungi, 16,000–20,000 species of insects, 407 species of marine fish, 56 species of reptile, 333 species of regularly visiting birds and a high species diversity of mammals are found in Montenegro.

 Montenegro can be divided into two main biogeographic regions, which include the Mediterranean Biogeographic Region and the Alpine Biogeographic Region.
 It is also home to three terrestrial ecoregions: Balkan mixed forests, Dinaric Mountains mixed forests, and Illyrian deciduous forests.
 It had a 2019 Forest Landscape Integrity Index mean score of 6.41/10, ranking it 73rd globally out of 172 countries.

 The total share of protected areas in Montenegro is 9.05% of the country's area, which mainly comes from the five national parks of Montenegro.